-Our course examines early labor movements, including: How emerging unions advocated workers' rights for decent wages and job safety; How abolitionists fought to end slavery; and How suffragists promoted democracy and women's rights to vote in political elections and to earn equal pay.
+For example, we will inquire into the values at task in technological innovation with the rise and impact of industrialization that exploited new technologies in the 1800s to advance the profits of the wealthy rulers.
+And, on a parallel timeline, we will examine the early labor rights movements, including: How emerging unions advocated workers' rights for decent wages and job safety; How abolitionists fought to end slavery; and How suffragists promoted democracy and women's rights to vote in political elections and to bring about change for a more equal society.